 How do you handle utilities?

 When your property becomes vacant AND utilities are necessary, we put the utilities in our name temporarily.
-Properties that have a lot more going on with pools, plants and so on which require constant utilities will keep on until the new tenant arrives.

 What is a “bounty hunter”?

 Bounty hunters are agents outside of who make a living placing tenants.
 There are hungry agents out there who do nothing but place tenants and collect bounties.
 That “bounty” is up to you and will range depending on how much rent you get.
 A general rule of thumb is 25% of your rent.
 If you don’t want to place a bounty, no worries, your property may sit a bit longer.

 What does your maintenance process look like?

 Tenants call our 24×7 maintenance number which is converted to a text to all our maintenance supervisors.
 A specialist is dispatched based on the complexity of the problem.
 If more than a couple of trades are involved, we will send a general contractor.
 Generally, we charge $26 for each service call but don’t mark up the vendor.
 If the problem is really complex and involves managing more than a couple of vendors, a major event could go up to 10% of the overall invoice (usually a major rehab).
 A garbage disposal for example would be the cost of the plumber + $26.

 This page goes into our maintenance process in detail.

 Do you mark up your vendors or get kick backs?

 No. Nearly all our competitors do this.
 You get to see exactly how much we paid the vendor AND you can contact the vendor directly to verify how much we paid them.
 Kick backs from vendors is a major problem in our industry and we don’t do it.
 We won’t so “No” if they occasionally drop off a nice bottle of Tequila though….
 But seriously.
 We have multiple vendors for each trade so no one ever has us by the you know what.